 Preparation:

-- Mix the flaked albacore tuna with the cream cheese, chopped chives, and black pepper.
+- Mix the flaked tuna with cream cheese, chopped chives, and black pepper.

 - Carefully stuff each pepper, without breaking them.
-Arrange them on a platter.
+Arrange on a platter.

 - Heat in the oven at 180°C for 8-10 minutes or serve cold as a tapa, drizzled with olive oil.

 An infallible combination.
-The runny yolk mixes with the albacore tuna, creating an irresistible natural sauce.
+The runny yolk mixes with the tuna, creating an irresistible natural sauce.

 - 1 can of Albacore Tuna Belly 120g